This post is recently updated on 16 January 2019.

 - Determine the shipping carrier and calculate the shipping cost

-- Select an appropriate carrier to send the package
+- Selecting the best carrier to ship the package

 Now that you have all of this considered, it is time to endorse the gamut of questions and potential pushback from other teams.
-Here are some efficient shipping options and strategies you must consider.
+Here are some effective shipping strategies you should consider to rise above the competition.

 - Free shipping

-The simplest strategy that is grown massively in hype is the free shipping.
+The simplest yet perhaps the most effective strategy that has grown massively in hype is the concept of free shipping.
 It is the holy grail of profitable shipping strategies.
-But remember, free shipping is free to your customers but not to you.
+But again, as we’ve talked about it earlier, free shipping is free to your customers but not to you.
 You’ll have to pay the carrier and make sure you’re making enough to cover the associated shipping costs.
-Hence most of the companies offer free shipping at a certain price amount and only on a specific product.
+Hence most of the companies offer free shipping at a pre-defined price amount and only on some specific products.

-While making up your mind to offer free shipping to your customer, it is crucial to be aware of its impact on your bottom line.
-Although you will make more sales, you are losing money on each one, and it adds no benefit to your bottom line.
+While making up your mind to offer free shipping to your customers, it is crucial to be aware of its impact on your bottom line.
+Although you will make more sales, you will be losing at least some amount of money on each one, and it adds zero benefits to your bottom line.

-So, when to avail free shipping?
-Well, the smart move is to offer free shipping only for those orders that are gaining enough on the sale to reach shipping costs and still make a profit.
-Set a free shipping order subtotal threshold and exclude products that are too heavy or bulky for you to provide free shipping.
+So, when should you offer free shipping?
+Well, the smart move is to offer free shipping only for those orders that are gaining enough on the sale to cover shipping costs, while helping you keep a good profit margin.
+Ideally, you should set a free shipping order subtotal threshold and exclude products that are too heavy or bulky or aren’t profitable for you to provide this facility.